Overview

 The cardinal rule.
 Markup must match what a human sees on the page.

-• Author in markup matches the byline rendered on the page.
+- Author in markup matches the byline rendered on the page.
+Honest author markup is also the load-bearing signal for e-e-a-t.

 Mismatches trigger manual actions in Search Console, and the recovery cycle is weeks.